New York Pricing, May 2026

 NYC metro labour rates

-Per the BLS May 2024 plumber wage data, the mean plumber wage in NYC-Newark-Jersey City is $50.20 per hour, second only to California metros.
+Per the BLS May 2025 plumber wage data, the mean plumber wage in NYC-Newark-Jersey City is $43.66 per hour, among the highest metro rates in the US.
 Licensed plumbers bill homeowners $130 to $175 per hour in NYC; $110 to $150 in Long Island and Westchester; $80 to $115 upstate.

 Add union work-rules and prevailing-wage requirements on multi-family buildings, and a 9-hour install can run $1,400 to $1,800 in labour alone for an NYC co-op or condo.